SNHU-CS/CS-330/module06/mod6_tutorials.md

     float specularComponent = pow(max(dot(viewDir, reflectDir), 0.0), highlightSize);
     vec3 specular = specularIntensity * specularComponent * lightColor;

-    // Calculate phong result.
+    // Calculate Phong result.
     vec3 phong = (ambient + diffuse + specular) * objectColor;

     fragmentColor = vec4(phong, 1.0f); // Send lighting results to GPU.
 }
 ```

 We have defined two floating-point variables, `specularIntensity` and `highlightSize`, which are required in the computation of the specular light.
-These are properties of the material of the object (as the color) but for this simple example are hardcoded inside the fragment shader.
+These are properties of the material of the object (such as the color), but for this simple example are hardcoded inside the fragment shader.

 This example application renders the light as a small white cube for visualization purposes.
-Take a look at the `URender` function to understand how the same cube mesh is rendered a second time with a different model matrix specific for this smaller cube.
+Take a look at the `URender` function to understand how the same cube mesh is rendered a second time with a different model matrix specific to this smaller cube.

 The following image shows the final result: